Free Shipping on Orders over $75 to the Contiguous US

 We also LOVE to dehydrate cherry tomatoes.
 Simply halve or quarter them and put them face up on the racks.
 Use the tomato setting and dry for about 10-14 hours until the moisture is gone.
 If you leave them chewy, you risk them molding during storage.

 After they fully cool, you can then freeze them or put them into a jar for later use.
 We pop these into soups and sauces all winter long to add sweetness and a little summer brightness!
-Soak them in warm water to soften them up and toss them in a salad or on a wrap.
+Soak them in warm water to soften, then toss them into a salad or on a wrap.

-Green beans are a great vegetable to freeze because they keep their flavor and crispness if they are blanched before freezing.
+Green beans are a great vegetable to freeze because they retain their flavor and crispness when blanched before freezing.
 Simply clean them and trim the ends.
 Either keep them whole or cut them in half, depending on preference.
-Get a pot of water boiling and dunk the beans in batches, being sure not to overcrowd them in the pot.
+Get a pot of water boiling, and dunk the beans in batches, making sure not to overcrowd the pot.
 Once the water is boiling again, leave them in for 3 minutes.
-Scoop them out and put directly into an ice bath to stop the cooking.
-Do this to each batch of beans, being sure the water comes back to a boil in between rounds.
+Scoop them out and put them directly into an ice bath to stop the cooking.
+Do this to each batch of beans, making sure the water returns to a boil between rounds.

-Then lay out the beans in a single layer on a cookie sheet, pat them dry and freeze.
-Once totally frozen, you can transfer them to a freezer bag or vacuum seal them.
+Then lay out the beans in a single layer on a cookie sheet, pat them dry, and freeze.
+Once fully frozen, you can transfer them to a freezer bag or vacuum-seal them.
 Be sure to date them.
 They should keep for several months just fine.

 1/4 cup canning salt